seth-hayward/encouragebot/README.markdown

 1. Need to figure out how to send emails
 2. Need to figure out how to send emails on a schedule -- i.e. if someone hasn't added an update today, send em an email
+3. Emails need to be sent with a confirmation link that updates the user_status to confirmed